Melamine: Acute toxicity

 Melamine is reported to have an oral median lethal dose (LD50) of 3248 mg/kg based on rat data.
 It is also an irritant when inhaled or in contact with the skin or eyes.
-The reported dermal LD50 is >1000 mg/kg for rabbits.
+The reported dermal LD50 is greater than 1000 mg/kg for rabbits.
 A study by Soviet researchers in the 1980s suggested that melamine cyanurate, commonly used as a fire retardant, could be more toxic than either melamine or cyanuric acid alone.
 For rats and mice, the reported LD50 for melamine cyanurate was 4.1 g/kg (given inside the stomach) and 3.5 g/kg (via inhalation), compared to 6.0 and 4.3 g/kg for melamine and 7.7 and 3.4 g/kg for cyanuric acid respectively.

 A toxicology study in animals conducted after recalls of contaminated pet food concluded that the combination of melamine and cyanuric acid in diet does lead to acute kidney injury in cats.
 A 2008 study produced similar experimental results in rats and characterized the melamine and cyanuric acid in contaminated pet food from the 2007 outbreak.
 A 2010 study from Lanzhou University attributed kidney failure in humans to uric acid stone accumulation after ingestion of melamine resulting in a rapid aggregation of metabolites such as cyanuric acid diamide (ammeline) and cyanuric acid.
 A 2013 study demonstrated that melamine can be metabolized to cyanuric acid by gut bacteria.
 In particular, Klebsiella terrigena was determined to be a factor in melamine toxicity.
 In culture, K. terrigena was shown to convert melamine to cyanuric acid directly.
 Cyanuric acid was detected in the kidneys of rats administered melamine alone, and the concentration after Klebsiella colonization was increased.